-As pupils work through the Seven Steps they are able to pick several of our ten Eco-Schools topics to work on.
-All Eco-Schools topics help young people engage with environmental issues that are important to them and their local community.
-They also cover a huge range of sustainability issues including carbon reduction and each topic is entirely open to pupil interpretation.
+As pupils work through the Seven Steps they are able to pick three of our ten Eco-Schools topics to work on.
+All the Eco-Schools topics help young people engage with environmental issues that are important to them and their local community.
+They also cover a huge range of sustainability issues including the climate crisis, plastic pollution and biodiversity loss… each topic is also entirely open to pupil interpretation.

 The simplicity of the Eco-Schools Seven Step structure makes our programme flexible, meaning it can be adapted and used in any education setting whether nursery, primary, secondary, college, SEND settings or Pupil Referral Units.